 So, yes, I’ve tried spanking him.
 But, as I said, it doesn’t work all the time.
 So what do we do?

 We have taken to come up with creative ways to displine him.

-For example, tonight I gave him a choice in response to his bad behavior: he could face the wall and stare at it quietly or he could get a spanking.
+For example, tonight I gave him a choice of discipline in response to his bad behavior: he could face the wall and stare at it quietly or he could get a spanking.
 He chose to face the wall.

 I told him that was a good choice, although it was really the harder one.
 We pretty much ignored him for almost 10 minutes while he stood there quietly.
 But it worked.